saimeda1/L08-Team-1/PhaseTwoREADME.md

 java ServerTestCases

+You can start the main method in the Server to set up the server and run the main method in the client to connect to the server.
+We have implemented serialization so when you connect to the server as a client you will communicate with the server so the server will store all the data.
+To manually test the code you will can open the terminal after connecting to the server and login,register,addposts, or addcomments.
+All of these functions are thread safe and will not store data locally.

 A main method will be implemented alongside a GUI in future phases for easier usability.

 ## Project Overview